BIOHACKING

 Medically Reviewed

-Probiotic supplements can help keep your gut — and entire body — healthy.
-But in order to reap the most benefits, it’s key to know the best time to take your probiotics.
+Probiotic supplements can help imrpove your gut — and entire body — healthy.
+But timing can impact how beneficial probiotics are.
+So when is the best time to take probiotics?
 Read on to get the full scoop.

 What are probiotics?